sdenter/docs/resources/guidelines/testing/store/quality-guidelines-apps/index.md

 ---

-# Quality Guidelines for Apps and Themes based on App System in Shopware Store
+# Quality guidelines for the app system in the Shopware store

 > **Changelog**
 >> 27/09/23: [Added - Identical name rule](#every-app-based-on-the-app-system)